-David Nicholson joined McKnight in September 2020 as Vibrant & Equitable Communities (V&EC) program director.
-The V&EC program aims to build a vibrant future for all Minnesotans with shared power, prosperity, and participation.
+David Nicholson joined McKnight in September 2020 as Vibrant & Equitable Communities (Communities) program director.
+The Communities program aims to build a vibrant future for all Minnesotans with shared power, prosperity, and participation.

 Over the past three decades, Nicholson has worked to create systemic change through community leadership and grassroots movement building.
 He has served in leadership roles in a number of nonprofit and collaborative philanthropy settings.